billsix/programmingFromTheGroundUp/docs/source/linking.rst

 By now you should realize that the computer has to do a lot of work even for simple tasks.
 Because of that, you have to do a lot of work to write the code for a computer to even do simple tasks.
 In addition, programming tasks are usually not very simple.
-Therefore, we neeed a way to make this process easier on ourselves.
+Therefore, we need a way to make this process easier on ourselves.
 There are several ways to do this, including: